Puntius

 Puntius is a genus of small freshwater fish in the family Cyprinidae native to South Asia and Mainland Southeast Asia, as well as Taiwan.

 Many species formerly placed in Puntius have been moved to other genera such as Barbodes, Dawkinsia, Desmopuntius, Haludaria, Oliotius, Pethia, Puntigrus, Sahyadria and Systomus.

 Previously, it was assumed that the earliest record of this genus was the fossil species Puntius bussyi from the Eocene of Sumatra, but a 2020 study reclassified this species into the new genus Pauciuncus, possibly in the subfamily Smiliogastrinae.

 Etymology

-Puti maach (Puntius fish) in West Bengal, India.
+Punti maach (Puntius fish) in West Bengal, India.

-The name Puntius comes from Pungti (Pronounced Puti), a Bangla term for small cyprinids.
+The name Puntius comes from পুঁটি (pũṭi, /bn/), a term for small cyprinids.The Bengali word is inherited via Prakrit from Sanskrit proṣṭhī.

 Range

 Fishes of the genus Puntius are found in South Asia (west to Pakistan and south to Sri Lanka) and Mainland Southeast Asia, with a single species, P. snyderi, in Taiwan.
 The greatest species richness is in India.